Neo-Studios/Project-Starlight/README.md

 # Welcome to Project Starlight! 🌟

-A modern, open-source Java game starter kit designed for creativity, learning, and fun.
-Whether you're a beginner or a seasoned developer, Project Starlight gives you the tools to build, test, and share your own games with ease.
+Project Starlight is a modern, modular Java game starter kit and engine, built for learning, creativity, and rapid prototyping.
+It features the custom **NeoLight** engine, asset management, audio support, and a clean, extensible codebase.
+Whether you're a beginner or an experienced developer, this repo gives you the tools to build, test, and share your own Java games with ease.

 ---

-## ✨ Features
+## ✨ Key Features

-- ⚡ **Maven Build System**: Easy dependency management and builds.
+- ⚡ **NeoLight Game Engine**: Custom, extensible engine with lifecycle hooks, asset/audio management, and game state handling.
+- 🗂️ **Asset Management**: Centralized image and audio loading/caching for easy resource use.
+- 🔊 **Audio Support**: Play sound effects and music with simple API calls.
-- ☕ **Modern Java (17+)**: Leverage the latest Java features.
+- ☕ **Modern Java (17+)**: Uses the latest Java features and best practices.
-- 🧩 **Ready-to-Extend Structure**: Organize your code for scalability.
+- 🧩 **Modular Structure**: Clean separation of engine, game logic, and assets for easy expansion.
-- 🧪 **Unit Testing**: JUnit included for test-driven development.
+- 🧪 **JUnit 5 Testing**: Modern unit testing out of the box.
-- 🖥️ **VS Code & Dev Container Support**: Instant setup for development.
+- 🖥️ **VS Code & Dev Container Ready**: Instant setup for development.
-- 🎮 **Game-Ready Boilerplate**: Start coding your game logic right away!
+- 🚀 **Ready-to-Extend**: Add new features, scenes, or systems with minimal friction.

 ---